rgrishman/ice/docs/iceman.md

     java -Xmx4g -cp ICE-0.2.0-jar-with-dependencies.jar edu.nyu.jet.ice.controllers.Nice

+or, if you have updated PATH in your shell to include JET and ICE commands, simply enter

+    runice

 ![The corpus panel](ice1.png)

 ## The Corpus Panel

-__ Adding a new corpus__
+__Adding a new corpus__

  A corpus is defined by a directory and a file extension.
 The set of non-directory files dominated by that directory and ending in the specified extension constitute an ICE corpus.

 To add a new corpus, first click *add corpus* , then either enter the path of the root directory of the corpus or click *browse* to select the directory where the files are located.
-You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to click "Apply" to apply the filter.
+You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to click "Preprocess" to apply the filter.

-Clicking "Apply" will start the preprocessing process, which is rather **slow**.
+Clicking "Preprocess" will start the preprocessing process, which is rather **slow**.
 This process will perform dependency parsing, name tagging, and coref resolution, and will save the result of these steps for use by the following components.
+(You may want to do this offline, as described at the end of this manual.)

 __The background corpus__